mtm77/friendly-barnacle/first/newfile3.md

-This is the third new file.
-It worked well!
+This is a nice editor!